cheyneh/colorcube/README.md

 # colorcube
-A simple tool for visualizing a colorma by plotting it on the RGB color cube.
+A simple tool for visualizing a colormap by plotting it on the RGB color cube.
+Accepts any of the colormaps known to matplotlib.

 ## Example usage:
     >>> ./colorcube.py cubehelix